-SITE: means any area of land comprised wholly in one certificate of title computer freehold register or any allotments as defined by the Act, or any allotments linked pursuant to the provisions of section 37 of the Building Act 1991 section 77 of the Building Act 2004.
+SITE: means any area of land comprised wholly in one computer freehold register or any allotments as defined by the Act, or any allotments linked pursuant to the provisions of section 77 of the Building Act 2004.

-SITE AREA: means the total area of a site, [but excludes:]^{PC6}
+SITE AREA: means the total area of a site, [but excludes:]PC6

-- any part of the site subject to any proposed road widening - any designation for a public work - [the area of any access lot or access strip [that provides access to the site or to another site.]^{PC56}
+- any part of the site subject to any proposed road widening - any designation for a public work - [the area of any access lot or access strip [that provides access to the site or to another site.]
+PC56

-For the purpose of calculating site coverage on any allotment resulting from the subdivision of Lot 2 DP 85339 at 54 Weld Street, and Lot 2 DP 40924 at 164 Ohiro Road, site area includes any site access strip defined by a legal instrument (for example, a right of way).]^{PC6}
+For the purpose of calculating site coverage on any allotment resulting from the subdivision of Lot 2 DP 85339 at 54 Weld Street, and Lot 2 DP 40924 at 164 Ohiro Road, site area includes any site access strip defined by a legal instrument (for example, a right of way).]PC6

-SITE COVERAGE: means that portion of the site area [that]^{PC6} may be covered by buildings and structures but does not include:
+SITE COVERAGE: means that portion of the site area [that]PC6 may be covered by buildings and structures but does not include:

-- eaves 1 metre or less in width - [pergola structures that are not covered by a roof, trellis or other overhead covering - fences and walls - minor structures such as letterboxes, clotheslines and children's play equipment]^{PC6} - uncovered decks less than 1 metre above ground level - [terraces of any height - paths, driveways and other paved surfaces on the ground - grey water storage tanks - shade sails - any part of a building or structure where the walls (of that part) are located below the surface of the ground, provided that the roof (of that part) does not project above the finished ground at the completion of the building or structure.
+- eaves 1 metre or less in width - [pergola structures that are not covered by a roof, trellis or other overhead covering - fences and walls - minor structures such as letterboxes, clotheslines and children's play equipment]PC6 - uncovered decks less than 1 metre above ground level - · [terraces of any height - paths, driveways and other paved surfaces on the ground - grey water storage tanks - shade sails - any part of a building or structure where the walls (of that part) are located below the surface of the ground, provided that the roof (of that part) does not project above the finished ground level at the completion of the building or structure.

-Note: Garages set completely into the ground, with only doors opening onto a driveway or street, are excluded from site coverage. $]^{PC6}$
+Note: Garages set completely into the ground, with only doors opening onto a driveway or street, are excluded from site coverage. ]PC6